Ricardo Alós

-Ricardo Alós Bailach (born 11 October 1931), sometimes known as just Ricardo, is a Spanish former professional footballer who played as a forward.
+Ricardo Alós Bailach (11 October 1931 – 14 January 2024), sometimes known as just Ricardo, was a Spanish professional footballer who played as a forward.
 A prolific goalscorer, he is best known for winning the 1957–58 Pichichi Trophy in a three-way tie.

 Club career

 Alós began his senior career in 1952 with the reserves of his local side, Valencia Mestalla.
 In the 1956-57 season, he moved to Sporting Gijón in the Segunda División and scored 46 goals in the season winning the Pichichi Segunda División, and setting the all-time record for goals scored in a season in that division.

-His strong season with Sporting Gijón earned him a move to the senior Valencia side in La Liga, and in his debut season he scored 19 goals; he earned the Pichichi Trophy that season, in a three-way tie with Alfredo Di Stéfano and Manuel Badenes.
+His strong season with Sporting Gijón earned him a move to the senior Valencia side in La Liga, and in his debut season he scored 19 goals; he earned the Pichichi Trophy that season, in a three-way tie with Alfredo Di Stéfano of Real Madrid and Manuel Badenes of Valladolid.

 After Valencia, he moved to Real Murcia in 1960 in the Segunda División where he played inconsistently, although they won the 1962–63 Segunda División.
 He played his final year with Ontinyent, retiring in 1964.